zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

 ## Abstract and learning objectives

-Modernize legacy on-premises applications and infrastructure by leveraging several cloud services, while adding a mix of web and mobile services, all secured using AAD.
+In this whiteboard design session, participants will design a solution to modernize legacy on-premises applications and infrastructure by leveraging several cloud services, while adding a mix of web and mobile services, all secured using Azure Active Directory (Azure AD).
+By completing this design session, attendees will gain a better understanding of using Azure App Services for hosting applications, protecting app secrets using Key Vault, leveraging Azure Functions Proxies to create light-weight APIs, centralizing authorization across Azure services using Azure AD, and implementing Azure Search to make files full-text searchable.
+In addition, they will empower business users to create ad-hoc create, read, update, and delete (CRUD) mobile apps with PowerApps and orchestrate between services such as Office 365 email and mobile using Flow.

-Learning Objectives:

--   Use Azure App Services

--   Protect app secrets using Key Vault

--   Empower business users to create ad-hoc CRUD mobile apps with PowerApps

--   Centralize authorization across Azure services using AAD

--   Orchestrate between services such as Office 365 email and mobile using Flow

--   Use Search to make files full text searchable

 ## Step 1: Review the customer case study